R3A2 DRIED FRUIT COMPOTE

 which might survive the simmering better.)

 * Fruit choices and amounts are pretty much Martha's.
-You could vary them based on taste, availability, price, etc. For example, pear halves and dried cherries may be harder to find and more expensive than other dried fruit.
+You could vary them based on taste, availability, price, etc. For example, pear halves and dried cherries may be harder to find and more expensive than other dried fruit..

 COOKING

 -> Chop larger fruit into pieces a little larger than a raisin.
 Peel the ginger.
 Zest and juice the lemon.
-(My zester is hard to use so I just grate the peel on my vintage flat grater).
+(My zester is hard to use so I just grate the peel on my vintage flat grater).-> Put all ingredients in a saucepan (2-3 quarts), except maybe not the pepper.

 -> Bring to a boil and then, per Martha, "[r]educe to simmer, and cook until fruit is soft and liquid is thick, about 20 minutes."

 After 20 minutes my fruit was soft but the liquid was still thin.
 I gave it another 10 minutes and then tried raising the heat to a gentle boil.
 After an hour had elapsed - and the liquid was not much thicker than the cider I started with - I took it off the stove.
 Fortunately, the liquid thickens and is mostly absorbed as the compote cools.
 I therefore conclude that it would be fine to simmer or gently boil for 20-30 minutes and not to care whether the liquid gets syrupy.
-If there's still too much liquid after the compote cools, drain some of it and toss or reduce, and the next time use less cider.
+If there's still too much liquid after the compote cools, drain some of it and toss or reduce, and the next time use less cider.-> Remove pot from stove and remove the cinnamon stick and piece of ginger (cook's bonus if you like ginger).
+Stir in pepper flakes now if you didn't add them before.

 -> Martha says "Serve hot, cold or at room temperature."
 I cooled my compote in the pot with the lid cocked a bit to release steam, then refrigerated it in a covered serving bowl.
 I took it out before the meal and served it at room temperature for dessert with almond paste macaroons and Phil's Baba's Passover Chocolate Chip Cookies (recipe to be posted).